chop-dbhi/avocado/docs/modelfield.rst

 Choices
 -------

-A ``ModelField`` object can be enabled to specify "choices", a set of values that can be used for restricting what can be queried and/or for validation purposes. ``choices`` can be activated by setting ``enable_choices`` to ``True``.
+A ``Field`` object can be enabled to specify "choices", a set of values that can be used for restricting what can be queried and/or for validation purposes. ``choices`` can be activated by setting ``enable_choices`` to ``True``.
 By default, the ``chocies`` property will be populated by